shipsaas/docking/README.md

 DocKing is a document management service/microservice that handles templates and renders them in PDF format, all in one place.

-You can utilize DocKing as a shared microservice, which can be integrated & used in any services from your big product.
+You can utilize DocKing as a shared microservice, which can be integrated & used in any service from your big product.

 Documentation: [DocKing](https://docking.shipsaas.tech)